Emergency room test for heart enzyme troponin, with normal EKG, rules out heart attack

-Swedish researchers presented a paper at the meetings of the American College of Cardiology (published simultaneously in the JACC) showing that a new, rapid test for a cardiac enzyme, when combined with a normal electrocardiogram, rules out an acute heart attack (MI) with 99.8 percent accuracy.
+A new study out of Sweden shows that a rapid test for a cardiac enzyme, when combined with a normal electrocardiogram, rules out a heart attack with 99.8 percent reliability.
+What are the implications of this finding for the future?

 The scientists, led by Dr. Nadia Bandstein of the Karolinska Institute Hospital in Stockholm, evaluated ER visits for chest pain among over 14,500 patients with their new rapid troponin-T test, plus standard 12-lead EKGs.
 These patients were follow